seewoo5/seewoo5.github.io/teaching/2024Spring/index.md

 Q. I want to practice more.
 Are there any additional resources or excercises available?

 A. You can find a bunch of resource in this website.
-See the previous classes I tought and you'll see what I mean.
+See the previous classes I taught and you'll see what I mean.

 #### Worksheets